Your Guide to How NFC Access Control Works & Its Benefits

 So is NFC more secure than RFID?
 Yes, but at the cost of requiring the tag to be in very close proximity to the reader.

-fob and smartphone nfc access control
+Smartphone technology and NFC access control

 Should you get an NFC access control system?